cisco/mindmeld/docs/source/userguide/nlp.rst

    >>> nlp.dirty
    False

-The values of both these attributes are currently ``False`` since we have merely initialized an NLP object so far.
-We are yet to do something interesting with it.
+The values of both these attributes are currently ``False`` since we have merely initialized the NLP object and are yet to train it.

+.. _build_nlp:

 Build NLP models
 ----------------